Darkninja09/Darkninja09/README.md

 - 👋 Hi, I’m @Darkninja09
 - 👀 I’m interested in learning programing
-- 🌱 I’m currently studying 12th grade
+- 🌱 I’m currently studying CSE from Shoolini University

-- 📫 How to reach me yt- @PoorGamerDN
+- 📫 How to reach me ig- @phiber_optik_

 <!---
 Darkninja09/Darkninja09 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.